Prayer Ministry

 At times there are prayer needs that cannot wait or do not seem appropriate for either the prayer request cards or the Monday prayer meeting.
 It may be a more immediate need than would be helped by those avenues, or perhaps it is a private concern that is best served by staying confidential.
 There are other ways of addressing those instances.

 Every Sunday, at the end of each service, a prayer minister is invited forward to be anointed.
-Each minister has gone through specific training and commissioning supervised by Fr.
-Tim.
+Each minister has gone through specific training and commissioning.
 An important part of that training involves the strict confidentiality involved in prayer ministry; it is a sacred trust.

-Fr.
-Tim and our Lay Ministry Coordinator, Ellen Yelverton, are always available to you for private visits.
+Our Priest and our Lay Ministry Coordinator, are always available to you for private visits.
 You are invited to speak with either of them on Sunday mornings or contact the office to arrange a time to meet.